Spain at the 1988 Summer Paralympics

-Spain won 18 gold medal, 13 silver medals and 12 bronze medals.
+Spain won 18 gold medals, 13 silver medals and 12 bronze medals.

 In 1988, Spain had competitors in archery, wheelchair basketball, swimming, weightlifting, shooting, table tennis and athletics.

 Background

 The 1988 Games were held in Seoul, South Korea.
 The Games used the same venues as the Summer Olympics.
 Competitors with spinal cord injuries, amputations, cerebral palsy, Les Autres and vision impairments were eligible to compete in these Games.

 Closing ceremonies

 There were concerns that the number of medals awarded on the final day of competition would mean that competitors would not be able to attend the 1988 Games closing ceremonies where the flag of Spain was to be raised as the host of the next Games.

 Archery

 One of Spain's bronze medals came in archery.
 It was won by an athlete with a physical disability.

 Athletics

 Six of Spain's gold medals, three silver medals and three bronze medals came in athletics.
 Eight medals were won by athletes with vision impairments, four won by athletes with cerebral palsy, and nine by athletes with physical impairments.